mongounit/mongounit/docs/index.md

 **mongoUnit** has the ability to export and import your database data to and from JSON datasets.

 **mongoUnit** can also help you to verify that your database data match an expected set of values.

-**MAIN BENEFIT: You avoid having to write more DB persistent logic code in order to verify your other persistent logic code.**

 ## TL;DR - How To
 1. You have some Spring Boot based MongoDB persistence logic (e.g., MyClass.java)